anmolkaw234/Stochastic-Processes_Project/README.md

 - Consideration of various environmental conditions that can affect tracking range, like urban vs. rural settings.

 ### Practical Application
-- Ensure the model is adaptable for different types of tracking devices and real-world scenarios.
+- Ensure the model is adaptable for tracking devices and real-world scenarios.
 - Utilize historical data from tracking devices to inform and validate the model.

 ## Overview of the Methodology